irf23/gatsby-tmp-netlify-cms/src/pages/products/index.md

     alt: A close up on a woman wearing glasses outside a museum
     image: /img/glasseslady.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Tasneem Pearce
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      The first time I went to Eye Deal Optical, I couldn’t even believe the selection of frames they had.
+Everything was reasonably priced as well.
+It's now my go-to for any eyewear on the Coast!
-  - author: Philipp Trommler
+  - author: Philip Anthony
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      Eye Deal Optical is the place to go if you want the best quality eyewear.
+I love their stance on empowering the local community.
-full_image: /img/jumbotron-contactlenses.jpg
-pricing:
-  heading: Contact Lens subscriptions
-  description: >-
-    We make it easy to make to look good and see well everyday.
-Choose one of our dailies or monthlies subscription plans to receive contact lenses at your doorstep each month.
-Contact us about more details and payment info.
-  plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
-      items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
-      plan: Small
-      price: '50'
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
-      items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
-      plan: Big
-      price: '80'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
-      items:
-        - Whatever you need
-        - Green or roasted beans
-        - Unlimited varieties
-      plan: Custom
-      price: '??'
 ---